-Join Uli Staiger for an in-depth discussion in this video Inserting a firefly, part of Photoshop Artist in Action: Uli Staiger's Atlantis.
+Join Uli Staiger for an in-depth discussion in this video Inserting a firefly, part of Digital Painting in Photoshop: Atlantis.

 Before we put in the first firefly in this image, I think it's a smart idea to organize the layers in a new layer group.
 So, we take the sky, press the Shift button, and then mark the Park layer, and put everything in a new group from these layers, which is called Landscape.
 Just the color balance is not included in this group because also the fireflies we want to put in and other things we want to put in should be influenced by the color balance.